thomas-bouvier/floppy-bird/README.md

 #### For Windows (with CodeBlocks) :

-Take care to install SDL version 2.

-In order to compile with CodeBlocks, you have to add a PATH environement variable, that leads to the SDL2 folder.

-Then open the project with Codeblocks (.cbp file), build, compile and run.
+Download SDL2 for mingw (in development libraries) from https://www.libsdl.org/download-2.0.php

+Extract the folder i686-w64-mingw.

+Download SDL2_ttf and SDL2_mixer the same way.

+Create an environment variable named SDLPATH, that contains the path to the SDL folder.

+Now you can compile and run the project with the custom Makefile provided.

 #### For Linux :